IBM/iot-analytics-anomaly/README.md

 ## 6. Update Function (Optional)

-If you're interested in pulling data from additional / alternative data sources, you'll need to make a few changes to the `custom/functions.py` file, which drives the IoT Analytics logic.
+If you're interested in modifying the type of model,

 In our case, we first added methods to query the Maximo api
 ```